 - Preheat the oven to 350°F, and line a baking sheet with a silicone baking mat or parchment paper.

-- Drop the cookie dough into 24 small rounded mounds on the prepared baking sheet.
+- Using a spoon and spatula, drop the cookie dough into 24 small rounded mounds on the prepared baking sheet.
 Using your index finger or thumb, make an indentation in the center of each.
 (If the dough cracks, gently pinch it back together with your fingers.
 If the cookie dough sticks to your fingers, moisten them with a small amount of water!)
 Carefully spoon in a small amount of filling, and gently press it down into the cavity with a spatula.

 - Bake at 350°F for 8-10 minutes.
 Cool on the baking sheet for 10 minutes before carefully transferring to a wire rack.
 (If the cookies stick to the baking sheet, slide a knife underneath each first!)